-“Lake House” is right on Lake George, has five bedrooms and four full baths, a screened porch, and a pool table.
-The dining room table seats ten easily.
-There is an extra-wide two-car garage for parking and storing gear.
+One nice, big, friendly house on one lakeside acre for one group at a time.
+A 22-year history of good times.
+“Lake House” is right on Lake George and is open year round and pet friendly.
+It has five bedrooms and four full baths, a screened porch, and a pool table.
+The dining table seats ten easily.
+There is an extra-wide two-bay garage for parking and storing gear.
 At the waterfront is a boat house with docking for a boat and a deck with glorious views.
 The swimming is great.
 There are also a campfire ring and sandbox and playhouse for the kids.
-Everyone loves the total privacy on the entire one-acre property.
+Best of all, perhaps, is its total privacy.

 Beautiful, Clean, and Natural